"It's a piece of cake!"

 From there, I enter the locker room, remove my clothing and jewelry and don a fabulous blue hospital gown and wait for the sound of "Mrs. McCarthy" to come over the loud speaker.
 When I got married five years ago, I thought I could never become tired of hearing the sound of "Mrs. McCarthy."
 I was wrong.

-so I could burn it in a bonfire on the beach.
+I actually 'liberated" one of these gowns from the facility, so I could burn it in a bonfire on the beach.
+A burn for a burn! |

 Next, I walk into a large, cold room, remove the top half of the blue gown I just changed into and cozy up to my metal slab.